Question

 Summary of DNS records

-- All of these records are configured outside of Zendesk by your email administrator.
+- An admin configures all these records outside of Zendesk

-- Zendesk recommends a specific SPF configuration and tells you what TXT value to set.
+- Zendesk recommends a specific SPF configuration and provides the TXT value to set

-- You can see within your Zendesk Email settings if you set these records up correctly.
+- You can see within the Zendesk Email settings if you set these records up correctly

-- SPF errors may cause issues with the emails sent out of Zendesk to be marked as spam or the email may not be sent at all among other email deliverability issues.
+- SPF errors cause issues where emails are marked as spam or not sent at all

-- SPF TXT errors may cause your external domain to question whether Zendesk is a trusted source to send emails on your behalf.
-This includes emails to your own agents.
+- SPF TXT errors cause the external domain to question whether Zendesk is a trusted source.
+This includes emails to agents.

 - Add the Zendesk recommended SPF record